Frequently Asked Questions

 When may I submit my application?

-Applications are accepted the Tuesday after Labor Day for the following school year.
+Applications for the following school year are accepted beginning August 1st and will be processed starting the Tuesday after Labor Day.
 The schools cannot accept an application before this date.
-Applications are accepted for the current school year based on availability.
+Applications for the current school year are accepted based on availability.

 Why may I only apply to one of the three Twin Parks schools?